tmshts/Web_Information_Processing/lab_04/README.md

-# Assignment 4 - Database for personal details for users
+# Database for personal details for users

 A goal of this assignment is to develop a database of personal details for users of a hypothetical online store.